By: Jason R. Margulies

 Hallway

-Lipcon, Margulies & Winkelman, P.A. are one of the U.S.’s leading hotel sexual assault lawyers and hotel accident law firms.
-In business since 1971 and advocating for the rights of sexual assault victims for more than 50 years, our team have successfully recovered more than $500 Million for clients involved in hotel sexual assault cases and handled more than 3,000 cases across our careers.
-Four of our personal injury lawyers have been named to “Best Lawyers” ® and our law firm has been selected as one of the “Best Law Firms” ® in America by US News & World Report every year for nearly a decade.
-Our 17 attorneys have more than 200 years of combined experience and are strategically located at 7 office locations across the nation.
-This makes it possible for you to access our legal guidance and support no matter where you are in the U.S.
+Lipcon, Margulies & Winkleman, P.A. are the nation’s leader in hotel sexual assault litigation.
+Founded in 1971 and advocating for sexual assault victims for more than 50 years, our 19 attorneys across 7 offices nationwide have successfully recovered over $500 million for clients.
+Five of our personal injury lawyers have been named to “Best Lawyers”®, and our law firm has been selected as one of the “Best Law Firms”® in America by US News & World Report for nearly a decade.
+We handle hotel sexual assault cases nationwide, holding both perpetrators and negligent property owners accountable for the harm they caused.

 Is Your Hotel As Safe As You Think?

 Staying at a hotel should be a comforting, safe, and relaxing experience.
-Many people expect hotels to provide adequate security measures, safety, and shelter while vacationing, traveling for work, or just treating themselves for a weekend getaway.
+Many people expect hotels to provide adequate security, safety, and shelter while vacationing, traveling for work, or simply treating themselves to a weekend getaway.
 The last thing you want to think about while staying in hotel guest rooms is your safety and the safety of the ones you love.
 Every hotel or resort has a legal duty to take reasonable security measures to minimize or reduce the risk of hotel sexual assault, a “hidden epidemic” impacting resort, hotel, and cruise ship guests across the world.

 Security Guard in Hotel